addyosmani/backbone-fundamentals/README.md

 **Models**

-In the Flickly application, there are at least two unique types of data that need to be modelled - search results and individual photos, both of which contain additional meta-data like photo titles.
+In the our application, there are at least two unique types of data that need to be modelled - search results and individual photos, both of which contain additional meta-data like photo titles.
 If you simplify this down, search results are actually groups of photos in their own right, so the application only requires:

 * A single model (a photo or 'result' entry)
 * A result collection (containing a group of result entries) for search results